cran/aifeducation/README.md

 - Simple usage of artificial intelligence by providing routines for the most important tasks of educators and researchers from social and educational sciences.
-- Provides a graphical user interface (Aifeducation Studio), allowing users to work with AI without the need for coding skills.
+- Provides a graphical user interface (AI for Education - Studio), allowing users to work with AI without the need for coding skills.
 - Supports ‘PyTorch’ as the core machine learning framework which is widely used in research.
-- Implements the advantages of the python library ‘datasets’, increasing computational speed and allowing the use of large data sets.
+- Implements the advantages of the python library ‘datasets’, increasing computational speed and allowing the use of very large data sets.
 - Uses safetensors for saving models in ‘PyTorch’.
 - Supports pre-trained language models from Hugging Face.
-- Supports MPNet, BERT, RoBERTa, DeBERTa, Longformer, and Funnel Transformer for creating context-sensitive text embedding.
+- Supports ModernBERT, MPNet, BERT, RoBERTa, Longformer, and Funnel Transformer for creating context-sensitive text embedding.
 - Makes sharing pre-trained models very easy.
 - Integrates sustainability tracking.